-Your biceps are likely the most easily identifiable muscles in your arms, You use them when lifting, whether it's weights or wine bottles.
+Your biceps are likely the most recognizable muscles in your arms.
+You use them when lifting, whether it's weights or wine bottles.
 One simple and effective exercise to keep your biceps strong is the biceps curl.
-And while you may be familiar with them or have done your fair share of them in the past, it's important to have correct form in doing biceps curls in order to see results and prevent injury.
+And while you may be familiar with them or have done your fair share of them in the past, it's important to have correct form in doing biceps curls in order to see results and try to prevent injury.
 Ahead, learn about the multitude of benefits of biceps curls, how to make sure you're doing them properly, and how to modify them if you want to mix up your workout routine.

 What Is a Biceps Curl?

 Biceps curls are strength-training exercises that engage the front of the arm.
 They work both the muscles of the upper arm, called the biceps brachii, and also muscles of the lower arm including the brachialis and brachioradalis, according to Christine Bullock, fitness expert and founder of Kayo Body Care and a Byrdie Review Board member.

 What Are the Benefits of Biceps Curls?